dfuse-io/docs/content/eosio/admin-guide/components.md

 **Description**: TODO

 **High Availability considerations**: This process is stateless, and can be scaled up or down for the desired throughput.
 You want at least 2 to sustain one being down.

 ### `dgraphql`

 **Description**: `dgraphql` is a server process serving end-user requests in the GraphQL format.
 It speaks GraphQL over both HTTP and gRPC.
 It routes most of its request to the appropriate service.
 In particular: `search-router` (for backward/forward searches), `fluxdb` server (for state queries), `blockmeta` (for block by time resolutions), `tokenmeta` (for token queries).

 **High Availability considerations**: This process is stateless, and can be scaled up or down for the desired throughput.
 You want at least 2 to sustain one being down.

+### `tokenmeta`

+**Description**: The `tokenmeta` service is a specialized indexer for tokens, holders, and balances.
+It can provide clean and quick snapshots of that information.
+It is exposed through `dgraphql`.

+**High Availability considerations**: This is a stateless deployment, as it bootstraps from `fluxdb`, and streams changes from `relayers`.
+You will want two or more to ensure zero downtime upgrades.

 ### `abicodec`